“I want to invite you to truly engage in the moment and agree to CONSPIRE with the most noble of all animals – our silent friend, the Horse..”

 ‘Zuckis’ are now in the public eye – it’s a good thing.
 The flip side: Wraps and other leg protection are getting a ‘Bad Rap’, much like nose bands.
 Important to remember: It’s not the piece of equipment per se that is at fault.
 Real protective gear for horse legs like wraps and brushing boots are a blessing and protect the fetlock joint from injury.
 It’s the abuse of the gear that makes it ‘verboten’.
 If we ask our horses to maximize their athletic potential in jumping, we do need to protect the horse’s legs.

-So a little over 4 more years left to torture horses legally.
+So, the remainder of 2021 left to torture horses legally.
 For many horses, it will come too late.
 They will end their torturous career in the service of an overly ambitious prize money hunter.

 What can you do about it?